barimale/jigsaw-puzzle-solver/README.md

 ## Forked repos
 'Experimental' prefixed projects are forked.
-The algorithm is there explicitly defined in hard-coded way.
+The algorithm is there invoked in a hard-coded way.

 # Detailed description